Vend Reporting Overview

-If you are on a Advanced or Multi-Outlet (or the latest Pro or Enterprise) plan, you can make use of Vend's Advanced Reporting.
+If you are on a Pro or Enterprise plan, you can make use of Vend's Advanced Reporting.
 With Vend's Advanced Reporting you will have access to the Retail Dashboard, Product Performance Reports, Low Stock Report, and more in-depth sales filter.
 You will also have access to advanced measures such as basket value, discount %, and transaction count.
 For more information on the advanced measures available click here.

 Your first step is to click on Reporting in the menu bar.
 Here you will have access to the Retail Dashboard, Register Closures and your Sales, Inventory, Payment, Gift Card, Store Credit and Tax reports.

 These reports will allow you to dig into your data to gain a deeper understanding of your business, by getting answers to questions like 'which customers buy a specific brand the most?' and 'which products from this supplier are the most profitable?'